SichangHe/JSphere/eval_trick.md

 - Performance: `eval` disables the JIT and forces slow variable lookups.
 - Bloat: deeply nested `eval`s cause mountains of backslashes.
+- Integrity: e.g., if the website checks the checksum of the script, it will fail.